Kwaidan (film): "In a Cup of Tea"

-Anticipating a visit from his publisher, a writer relates an old tale of an attendant of Lord Nakagawa Sadono named Sekinai.
-While Lord Nakagawa is on his way to make a New Year's visit, he halts with his train at a tea-house in Hakusan.
-While the party is resting there, Sekinai sees the face of a strange man in a cup of tea.
+Anticipating a visit from his publisher, a writer relates an old tale of an attendant of Lord Nakagawa Sadono named Kannai.
+While Lord Nakagawa is on his way to make a New Year's visit, he halts with his train at a teahouse in Hakusan.
+While the party is resting there, Kannai sees the face of a strange man in a cup of tea.
 Despite being perturbed, he drinks the cup.

-Later, while Sekinai is guarding his Lord, the man whose face appeared in the tea reappears, calling himself Heinai Shikibu.
-Sekinai runs to tell the other attendants, but they laugh and tell him he is seeing things.
-Later that night at his own residence, Sekinai is visited by three ghostly attendants of Heinai Shikibu.
+Later, while Kannai is guarding his Lord, the man whose face appeared in the tea reappears, calling himself Heinai Shikibu.
+Kannai runs to tell the other attendants, but they laugh and tell him he is seeing things.
+Later that night at his own residence, Kannai is visited by three ghostly attendants of Heinai Shikibu.
 He duels them and is nearly defeated, but the author notes the tale ends before things are resolved and suggests that he could write a complete ending, but prefers to leave the ending to the reader's imagination.

 The publisher soon arrives and asks the Madame for the author, who is nowhere to be found.
 They both flee the scene in terror when they discover the author trapped inside a large jar of water.